 Mikrotik Port Forwarding Script

 /ip firewall nat add action=dst-nat chain=dstnat disabled=no dst-port=3999 in-interface=ether1-gateway protocol=tcp to-addresses=192.168.1.200 to-ports=3999

 With Mikrotik Port Forwarding Script you can easily configure Port Mapping in Mikrotik Routers.
 You will just need to edit the Port Forwarding Script and then you can paste the scripts into Mikrotik Terminal and then your Mikrotik Port Forwarding Will be configured with just a few clicks.

 Hence you can configure Mikrotik Port Mapping as briefly described above along with the tutorial.
-Hope this Mikrotik Load Balancing Tutorial was helpful.
+Hope this Mikrotik Port Forwarding Tutorial was helpful.